Dream close to being sold, taking Loeffler out of WNBA

 Players around the league have called for Loeffler to sell her 49% stake in the Dream after she wrote a letter to WNBA Commissioner Cathy Engelbert over the summer objecting to the league’s initiatives to advocate for racial justice and the Black Lives Matter movement.

-When Loeffler, a Republican appointed to her Senate seat by President Donald Trump, didn’t immediately sell the team, WNBA players started to endorse and campaign for her opponent, Democrat Raphael Warnock, who defeated Loeffler in Georgia’s runoff election on Jan.
+When Loeffler, a Republican appointed to her Senate seat by Georgia Gov. Brian Kemp, didn’t immediately sell the team, WNBA players started to endorse and campaign for her opponent, Democrat Raphael Warnock, who defeated Loeffler in Georgia’s runoff election on Jan.
 5. That result, combined with Jon Ossoff’s victory in a runoff for Georgia’s other Senate seat, handed Democrats control of the Senate.

 Loeffler, a wealthy businesswoman who had closely aligned herself with Trump, has been an owner of the Dream since 2011.
 She hadn’t served as the franchise’s representative to the league’s Board of Governors since October 2019.
 She also wasn’t involved in day-to-day business.

-Note: This story has been corrected to show that Loeffler was appointed to the Senate by Gov. Brian Kemp, not President Donald Trump.